Lycurgus1/networking/NETWORKING_THEORY.md

 - differing IP configurations

 ## Submask
-**a third IP that tells you wher to match IPs to be in the same network**
+**A third IP that tells you wher to match IPs to be in the same network**

 Computer A - 192.65.63.1
 Computer B - 190.65.30.1